-Two days ago a video f Birr Zeit university students went viral for a Dabkeh dance.
+Two days ago a video f Birr Zeit University students went viral for a Dabkeh dance.
 The Dabkeh is the Palestinian folklore dance that one finds in almost every Palestinian household.
 Three of my children dance the Dabkeh professionally and are involved in professional Dabkeh groups.
-It is kind of a dance that is expressive, heritage based, and has a lot of feet stumping and movement.
-It is usually accompanied with folklore and national songs and music.
+It is a dance that is expressive, heritage based and has a lot of feet stomping and movement.
+It is usually accompanied by folklore and national songs and music.
 Inside the current mess, it remains almost the only expressive art that can be reflective within the situation.

-The video of the dance was a very normal happening.
+The video of the dance was a very regular happening.
 People dance Dabkeh all the time and everywhere.
 But what weren’t normal are the reactions on the dance.
 It was so extreme.
 Violent.
 And in many ways sexual.
 It felt totally unacceptable.
-People where in a state of shock.
+People were in a state of shock.

 There is this seemingly sexual outrage.
 Frustration in the tone of the insults.
-When comments focus on the pants the women were wearing even though most of them were wearing veils, and in all respects, within such cold weather anything but lesser clothes are worn.
+When comments focus on the pants, the women were wearing even though most of them were wearing veils, and in all respects, within such cold weather, anything but lesser clothes is worn.
 And yet.
 They saw “tights” pants only in their jeans.

 The Dabkeh is anything but a sexually moving dance.
 It is very national in its tone and move.
 It stirs such emotions all the time.
 How come it became to so sexual in their eyes?